Madonna studies: Criticisms

 From an educational sense, some reviewers debated about whether Madonna should have a place in curriculums alongside more established and canonical subjects, while argued that she was an "unworthy of academic study" that "adds nothing to the advancement of knowledge".
 Various commentators described it as "a waste of time and money" for both professors and students.
 It has also been criticised for adding nothing to students' employment prospects.
 Another critic said that "neither this study theme sit well with some students of higher education".
 Roger Kimball, charged Madonna's presence in the classroom with nothing short of "defrauding students of a liberal-arts education".
-Ironically, Paglia (one of the earliest Madonna commentators) at that time said: "We do not need a whole course in Madonna".
+By 1991, Paglia also said: "We do not need a whole course in Madonna".

-Instructors like Robert Walser found that "students" reacted skeptical when it comes to Madonna, because "they haven't thought about in certain ways" and "they've trained not to image that there could be anything important going in popular culture, especially in popular culture produced by women".
+Instructors like Robert Walser found that some students reacted skeptical when it comes to Madonna, because "they haven't thought about in certain ways" and "they've trained not to image that there could be anything important going in popular culture, especially in popular culture produced by women".
 Many years after, Kathryn Murphy-Judy, an associate professor of French at Virginia Commonwealth University found the problem of outdated textbooks.

-In the late-1990s, Australian feminist historian Barbara Caine dismissed the field saying: "While not advocating more Madonna studies (now considerably dated), nor defending them as either scholarly or political, I want to suggest that such studies of girl culture are important".
+In the late-1990s, Australian feminist historian Barbara Caine dismissed the field by saying: "While not advocating more Madonna studies (now considerably dated), nor defending them as either scholarly or political, I want to suggest that such studies of girl culture are important".
 In a similar treatment, American art historian Douglas Crimp said: "My hesitancy to participate in the Madonna studies phenomenon is that I generally think and write about things that really do matter to me, and Madonna doesn't matter to me that much".
 Robert Clay, a University of Florida English professor called them an "Old Hat".